Soumyabrata/Soumyabrata.github.io/theia.md

       <img class="people-pic" src="{{ "/images/theia/FO.png" | prepend:site.baseurl }}">
     </a>
     <div class="people-name">
-      <b>Fabrizio ORLANDI</b> is a Research Fellow at ADAPT Centre, Trinity College Dublin.
+      <b>Fabrizio ORLANDI</b> is a Marie Skłodowska-Curie EDGE Research Scientist at ADAPT Centre.
 His research interests are focused on Knowledge Graphs, Semantic Web, Web of Data, Knowledge Representation and the application of semantic technologies to different domains, such as Social Media, Personalisation and Open Government Data.
     </div>
   </div>
 </div>